matthieus/matthieus.github.com/_posts/2013-02-04-copy-and-paste-can-be-relevant.md

 - cool stats like the number of people who copied the piece of code
 - good old comments to help making that code better

-To summarize, that service would be a cross between a github:gist, TDD and an integration server.
+To summarize, that service would be a cross between a gist.github.com, TDD and an integration server.
+And as it is a bit of dream, I'll push even further by adding social features geared toward safer, high quality code.

 **Am I the only one here who wants that service?**